Contact:

 • Ceramic: chamotte (fired, ground clay), grog.
 Effect: low shrinkage, thermal stability, brittle fracture behavior.

 • Recyclates: crusher sand from masonry, finely ground brick or concrete powder.
-Effect: resource conservation; depending on fineness, pozzolanic side reactions.
+Effect: resource conservation; depending on fineness, potential pozzolanic side reactions.

 • Special fillers: rock flours (basalt flour, limestone flour).
 Effect: filler action, grading curve adjustment, surface densification.